merenlab/anvio.org/workshops/2025-oldenburg/index.md

 comments: true
 ---

+{:.warning}
+**This event is in the past.** If you are interested in attending a similar workshop, feel free to inquire with us about the next planned event.

 We are planning a free, in-person workshop and early-career researcher symposium to discuss integrated microbial 'omics and learn how to use anvi'o.
 The topics that we will cover during the workshop include,

 * Genomics